SMALL LAYOUTS &

 Small layouts may be the modeller's solution to fitting a layout into a restricted amount of space, but cramped locations served by trains are an aspect of the real world.

-There are plenty of examples still to be found today in urban and suburban areas, but they were just as plentiful in more bucolic rural locations, often providing quite the challenge of how to fit in tracks and trains; the resulting complications (often involving numerous shunting moves and awkward loco movements) are the reason why most of these locations are no longer rail-served.
+Some of the plentiful examples to be found in urban and suburban areas, where man-made obstacles such as buildings and streets provide quite the challenge of how to fit in tracks and trains, still survive today.
+But the resulting complications (often involving numerous shunting moves and awkward loco movements) are the reason why many such locations are no longer rail-served today.

+In order to reach the station trains had to run through a long tunnel and, when emerging from the steep cliff of St Boniface Down, immediately faced a three-way-point.
 This had been installed to do away with the need to use a turntable for runround moves of locomotives - although these still had to enter the tunnel during any such manoeuvres.

-It is a scene that many modellers would almost instantly discard as being "unrealistic", and yet Ventnor (closed in April 1966) was by no means a singular case.
 Obviously, small layouts don't need to be based on locations such as Ventnor, but it serves to provide interesting cues for layout planning on how real-world surveyors and rail companies dealt with the problem of restricted space.

 Operation - the key to sustaining interest in a small layout